cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/rnn/introduction/_index.md

 # Introduction to Recurrent Neural Networks (RNN)

 ## Sequences

-Data streams are everywhere in various applications.
-For example, weather station sensor data arrive in streams indexed by time,  financial trading data and obviously reading comprehension - one can think of many others.
+Data streams are everywhere in our lives.
+Weather station sensor data arrive in streams indexed by time,  financial trading data and obviously reading comprehension - one can think of many others.
 We are interested to fit sequenced data with a model and therefore we need a hypothesis set, that is rich enough for sequential tasks.
 In the following we use $t$ as the index variable without this implying any time semantics.

 _Dynamical systems_ are such rich models where the _recurrent_ state evolution can be represented as: